 e+e(x1)+e2!(x1)2+e + e(x-1) + \frac{e}{2!}(x-1)^2 + \cdots

-The function stayed the same.
-Only the center changed.
-That is the whole difference between Taylor and Maclaurin series in one example.
+The function stayed the same; only the center changed.
+That is the entire difference between Taylor and Maclaurin series in one example.

-They are not different theories.
-Maclaurin is one special case of Taylor.
+• Treating them as different ideas.
+They are not separate theories — Maclaurin is one special case of Taylor.

-Two series for the same function can both be valid, but the one centered near your target value is usually the more useful approximation.
+• Ignoring the center.
+Two valid series for the same function can differ; the one centered near your target value is the more useful approximation.

-That is not automatic.
-The answer depends on the function and the interval.
-The safe statement is that the series gives a local expansion around its center, and then you check convergence if the problem asks for more.
+• Assuming the series always equals the function.
+Not automatic.
+It depends on the function and the interval.
+The safe statement is that the series gives a local expansion around its center, then you check convergence if the problem asks.

 Need help with a problem?